radixdlt/scrypto-challenges/3-lending/rai-test/README.md

 # Deployment steps

-The instantiation of the RAI Lending Platform requires a protocol to provide the price of XRD for collateral.
+The instantiation of the RAI Lending Platform requires a oracle to provide the price of XRD for collateral.
 In order to instantiate the platform:

 1. Publish an oracle blueprint to the ledger (this submission includes an OraclePlaceholder contract in dependencies/oracle_placeholder/src/lib.rs)
 2. Instantiate an oracle component from the blueprint (and interact with this new component to set/get the price of xrd used for calculations in the contract)